nviennot/stm32-emulator/README.md

 ## Existing work

 There's some existing work in the STM32 emulation space:
+* [Mini404](https://github.com/vintagepc/MINI404) emulates the Prusa Mini.
+Quite a feat.
+See the project's hw/arm/prusa for the peripherals.
 * [Qiling](https://qiling.io/2022/04/14/intro/) emulates all kinds of devices, including STM32s.
 It would be a good candidate, but wasn't fitting the bill because 1) it's written in Python, and is very slow.
 2) It doesn't support